Food Lion opens new store in Summerville; to add 5 more in Charleston area with Bi-Lo buys

 The stores are expected to continue to operate under the Bi-Lo banner until the transaction is finalized.
 They will change to the Food Lion brand on a staggered basis from January through April.

-Bi-Lo parent, Southeastern Grocers of Jacksonville, plans to phase out the Bi-Lo banner so it can concentrate on its other stores, including Winn-Dixie.
+Bi-Lo parent, Southeastern Grocers of Jacksonville, plans to phase out the Bi-Lo banner so it can concentrate on its other brands, including Winn-Dixie.

 In September, the supermarket chain said it was selling 23 more stores, including four in the Charleston area.